Don’t Suffer From Sleep Apnea Symptoms. Call Today To Schedule Your Appointment!(801) 747-8531

 There are a certain segment of the populace that isn't going to wear it even if they know it's going to help them.
 They're not going to wear it.
 We find oral appliances can help those patients.
 It may not help all the way but it's helping them better than nothing.
 The other segment it really helps are the ones that are more mild.
 They may have just a few episodes of not breathing at night.
 As we move their jaw forward with an oral appliance then they're getting the air that they need during their rest at night.

-This sleep appliance has been very effective in treating snoring and mild, slightly moderate obstructive sleep apnea cases.
-It is also beneficial in helping CPAP-intolerant patients.
-To see if a sleep apnea appliance can help you, Dr. Gleave can provide you with sleep test equipment to take home.
-If you require more involved treatment, Dr. Gleave will refer you to a trusted sleep physician for the best care possible.
+To see if a sleep apnea appliance can help you, Dr. Gleave can provide you with equipment for a home sleep test.
+If you require more involved treatment, he will refer you to a trusted sleep physician.

-While you’re snoozing, the soft tissue in the back of your mouth can collapse and make it difficult to receive oxygen.
-The resulting issues can include:
+The soft tissue in the back of your mouth can collapse while you sleep, blocking your airway and making it difficult to receive oxygen.
+The unpleasant symptoms can include:

 - Memory loss